Related privacy polices:

 Like any other business, we are required to comply with many laws and regulations.
 We will, where necessary, use your personal data to the extent required to enable us to comply with these requirements.

 Personal information you provide to us may be used to improve the credit bureau information we already hold about you in our role as a credit reference agency.
-E.g. if you provide a different address to the one we hold already we may store the new address in the credit bureau information to aid quicker identification of you and ensure that lenders can see a full picture of you when making lending decisions, it also aids identification and verification in the credit application process.
+E.g. if you provide a different address or alias to the one we hold already we may store the new address or alias in the credit bureau information to aid quicker identification of you and ensure that lenders can see a full picture of you when making lending decisions, it also aids identification and verification in the credit application process.

 Experian may use performance tracking technology within our emails to improve our future interactions with you.
 This means we are able to capture information including (but not limited to) the time and date you open our e-mails and the type of device used to open the email.